 PATRICK ZIRCHER: I grew up in Ohio and Arizona, but moved to Indiana when my kids were born.
 I actually missed fall and winter.

 ZIRCHER: That’s hard to answer because there were a lot of stops and starts.
-Right out of high school I was published in paper and pencil role-playing games, then inked, wrote, and drew comics for smaller comic companies like Eclipse, Blackthorne, and Caliber.
+Right out of high school I was published in paper-and-pencil role-playing games, then inked, wrote, and drew comics for smaller comic companies like Eclipse, Blackthorne, and Caliber.
 Art became a full-time job when I started drawing Green Hornet for Now Comics.
 Back then, I sent art samples (photocopies) in the mail.
-I would draw on the envelope to get submissions editors to notice.
+I would draw on the envelope to get the submissions editor’s to notice.
 A few years later I was hired by DC at the San Diego Comic Con and a short time after that by Marvel for New Warriors.
 This is all in the ‘long ago and far away.’

 RUCKER: I’ve seen your early pages for this new series, and Patrick, I have to say that I’m blown away.
 Admittedly I’m a latecomer to your work having discovered it at Marvel the last couple of years.
 You’ve recently alluded that your work from 5-6 years ago is not worthy of your name.
 In what ways do you feel you’ve improved?
 Do you feel like you turned a certain corner when you went digital?